protocolbuffers/protobuf/docs/implementing_proto3_presence.md

 This design does leave some cruft in descriptors.
 Synthetic oneofs are a compatibility measure that we can hopefully clean up in the future.
 For now though, it is important to preserve them across different descriptor formats and APIs.
-It is never safe to drop synthetic oneofs from a descriptor.
-You can (and should) skip synthetic oneofs when generating a user-facing API or user-facing documentation.
-But whenever you have a descriptor that is consumed programmatically, it is important to keep the synthetic oneofs around.
+It is never safe to drop synthetic oneofs from a proto schema.
+Code generators can (and should) skip synthetic oneofs when generating a user-facing API or user-facing documentation.
+But for any schema representation that is consumed programmatically, it is important to keep the synthetic oneofs around.

 In APIs it can be helpful to offer separate accessors that refer to "real" oneofs (see [API Changes](#api-changes) below).
 This is a convenient way to omit